The tax-filing deadline is April 30. So you still have time to

 and transfers that the Canada Revenue Agency doesn't exactly

 advertise with ringing bells and flashing lights.
-Here are three of
+Here are five of

-my favourites of particular interest to higher-bracket taxpayers
+my favorites of particular interest to higher-bracket taxpayers and

 1. The Equivalent-to-Spouse Tax Credit

 This tax credit could add up to at least a $1,500 tax saving,

 once you take federal and provincial taxes into account.
 You may be